 Kousa Dogwood, Cornus Kousa

 Native to Japan and Korea, the Kousa Dogwood thrives in bright sunshine or partial shade.
 This small tree (or large shrub) puts out dark green oval leaves that change to scarlet in the fall.
-The Kousa dazzles because its large 3 to 5-inch flowers.
-Four narrow, white petals surround a yellow-green center that invites butterflies to come sit.
+The Kousa dazzles because it's large 3 to 5-inch flowers.
+Four narrow, white petals surround a yellow-green center that invites butterflies to sit.
 By the middle of summer, the center flower becomes an edible reddish berry that birds will enjoy.
-With gray and tan bark, this disease and cold weather resistant tree adds variety to property lines, shrub borders and landscaped gardens.
+With a gray and tanbark, this disease and cold weather resistant tree adds variety to property lines, shrub borders and landscaped gardens.

 The Kousa dogwood is among the unique and attractive trees around.
 One of its unique characteristics is its leaves.
 The leaves are green but also grow white flowers along with them.
-Therefore this can be a very pretty tree to have in your yard.
+Therefore this can be a beautiful tree to have in your yard.
 The branches expand to a length of up to 20 feet.
-However, most of the branches expand to 15 feet.
-The trunk of this tree is very thin and among the narrowest compared to other trees.
-Regarding landscaping, this tree can be planted in either your back yard or front yard, as long as there is enough space.
+However, most of the branches extend to 15 feet.
+The trunk of this tree is skinny and among the narrowest compared to other trees.
+Regarding landscaping, this tree can be planted in either your backyard or front yard, as long as there is enough space.

 THIS DOGWOOD HAS BEAUTY